-Status: After a series of stress events in 2014-2017, 2019, and 2020, the Samoas experienced another coral heat stress at the end of 2023 with mass bleaching expected.
+Status: After a series of stress events in 2014-2017, 2019, 2020 and 2023, the Samoas experienced unprecedented extreme heat stress during 2024 with mass mortality expected, and it persisted through the first half of the year.

 Description: Here we present a metric of exposure to thermal stress that is relevant to coral bleaching.
 Degree Heating Weeks (DHW) measure time and temperature above a reference 'summer maximum', presented as rolling sum weekly thermal anomalies over a 12-week period.
 Higher DHW measures imply a greater likelihood of mass coral bleaching or mortality from thermal stress.